 Car museum Pantheon

 This museum attracts classic car lovers.
 Even those who are not avid fans can enjoy the visit.
 The Pantheon is more than a classic car museum.
-It is an attractive event venue, classic car workshop, and a place where you will learn all about the history of a motor car.
+It is an attractive event venue, a classic car workshop, and a place where you will learn all about the history of motor cars.
 Visitors can even drive cars or they can be driven in one through the city.